 Perfect for beginners, Acorns rounds up every expense you make with a linked debit or credit card.

-Start with just $5 and pay $3 or $5 a month in fees (depending on your plan).
-You can pick your portfolio style ranging from conservative to aggressive, so you never have to take on more risk than you’re comfortable with
+Start with just $5 and pay as little as $3 a month in fees (depending on your plan).
+You can pick your portfolio style ranging from conservative to aggressive, so you never have to take on more risk than you’re comfortable with.

 Also great for beginners, the Stash app allows you to have more control and easily pick the companies you want to invest in.

 Stash breaks whole investments down into smaller, more affordable pieces called fractional shares.
 That means, even if you don’t want to pay a ridiculously high price to invest in stocks like Netflix or Disney, you still can!
 All you need is $5 to start.

 Millennials have been bucking the trend of subscribing to cable tv for years now.
 But, if you’re still spending the money on it, ask why you’re doing it and what you can do to reduce cost.
 It just might be a habit.
 Try cutting it for a month.
 You can always get it back if the separation is too painful.